watertap-org/watertap/docs/how_to_guides/how_to_use_watertap_costing.rst

     - Create variables for chemical addition capital cost calculation (``chemical_capex_base`` and ``chemical_capex_exponent``)
     - Create a variable for calculating fixed operating cost (``factor_equip_replacement``) as fraction of the capital cost per year
     - Create a variable for the unit cost of the chemical (``chemical_unit_cost``)
-    - Register a "chemical" flow type with the costing package and assign cost as ``chemical_unit_cost``.
-This will be used to calculate operating costs based on the mass flow of the chemical addition.
+    - Register a "bazchem" flow type with the costing package and assign cost as ``chemical_unit_cost``.
+This will be used to calculate operating costs based on the mass flow of bazchem.

 2. A function to build the costing model (``chem_addition_costing``), which is decorated with the ``@register_costing_parameter_block`` decorator.
 This function creates the costing variables and constraints needed to calculate capital and operating costs, and also defines the variable cost calculations using the ``cost_flow`` method of the costing package:sup:`2`.